 Few iconic designs shout London as much as the K2 Telephone Boxes.

-Surprisingly few of the K2 design bright red boxes remain in the city today, yet these boxes just inside the entrance of Burlington House in Mayfair are yet more special…
+Surprisingly few of the K2 design bright red boxes remain in the city today, yet these boxes just inside the entrance of Burlington House in Mayfair are even more special than usual…

 These are Gilbert Scott’s original prototypes – one wooden, one cast iron that together are the smallest listed buildings in London.